MatthewDLudwig/NimiqWrapper/README.md

   - `NimiqWrapper.ERROR_MESSAGES.KEYGUARD_NOT_SUPPORTED`
     - Thrown when the browser is missing a feature required to use the Nimiq Keyguard.
   - `NimiqWrapper.ERROR_MESSAGES.KEYGUARD_NOT_READY`
-    - Thrown when a KeyguardHelper function is called before the Keyguard is done initializing.
+    - Thrown when a HubHelper function is called before the Keyguard is done initializing.
   - `NimiqWrapper.ERROR_MESSAGES.BAD_DATA`
     - Thrown when the developer sends a transaction with an extraData of an incompatible type.
 None is used in this case.
   - `NimiqWrapper.ERROR_MESSAGES.BAD_ADDRESS`